How we pick our products

 In addition to lignin’s fibre-like benefits, it also provides antioxidant protection due to its polyphenol structure.
 The fibre present within flax seeds is known for its vicious properties and its ability to support digestive tract function.
 Moreover, because it is very low in carbohydrates, this product is a great option for diabetics or those with sensitive blood sugar levels.

-No. 4: Nature’s Bounty — Cold Pressed Flaxseed Oil (8 fl. oz)
+Nature’s Bounty — Cold Pressed Flaxseed Oil (8 fl. oz)

 The Canadian based company, Nature’s Bounty, has created a cold pressed flaxseed oil that comes in an 8 fl. oz bottle.
 Flaxseed oil, also known as extra virgin linseed oil, provides vitamins and minerals that improve heart health, support digestion, lower cholesterol and relieve joint pain.
 One teaspoon (5 ml) contains 4.65 g of organic flaxseed oil.